-A Lithuanian Folktale – Egle is a name which means “Spruce” – Once upon a time there lived an older couple who had twelve sons and three daughters, the youngest of whom was called Egle.
+A Lithuanian Folktale – Egle means “Spruce” and at one time the Slavs and Balts had the Cult of the Evergreen… – Once upon a time there lived an older couple who had twelve sons and three daughters, the youngest of whom was called Egle.
 One summer evening the sisters went for a swim and they swam and splashed about, and, having had their fill of it, climbed out on shore and reached for their clothes.

 Eglė looked, and there, coiled up in the sleeve of her shirt, she saw a grass snake!
 What was she to do?
 Her older sister snatched up a stick in order to chase it out but the grass snake turned to Eglė and spoke in a human voice: “Egle, my dear, promise to marry me and I’ll crawl out by myself.”

 Now, this only made the tears well up in Egle’s eyes, for how could she marry a snake, so she replied angrily: “Give me back my shirt without further ado and yourself crawl off to wherever it is you came from!
 But the grass snake remained where he was and said as before: “Promise to marry me and I’ll crawl out.”
 Not knowing what to do, Eglė said that she would, and the grass snake at once crawled out of her skirt and slithered away.

 Three days later a great number of grass snakes came crawling into the old people’s front yard, frightened, the matchmakers proceeded directly into the hut, and, approaching Eglė and her mother and father, said they had come a ‘matchmaking.

 At first the two parents were shaken and taken aback and would not even hear of such a thing, but, learning that Egle had given her word and being confronted by such a vast number of snakes, they were much troubled.
 Whether they wanted to or not, the youngest and prettiest of their daughters would be marrying a grass snake and there was little they could do about it.